Frequently Asked Questions for Commercial Mortgage Loan

 Hard Money Loans

-Hard money lenders evaluate the application based on the property’s value instead of the borrower’s credit history.
+Commercial hard money lenders in Maryland evaluate the application based on the property’s value instead of the borrower’s credit history.
 CRE investors often use hard money loans as “bridge money” while waiting for the approval of a longer-term traditional bank loan.
-This is why hard money loans are also called “bridge loans” in the commercial real estate industry.
+This is why hard money loans are also called “commercial bridge loans” in the commercial real estate industry.

 Online Marketplace Loans